 The worst part: Players coming off Yakuza 0 might find it difficult to adjust to the smaller scale, as the game doesn’t have as many side quests or activities.
 The ‘Majima Everywhere’ system has Majima show up at the worst possible moments.

 Should you play?
-Yes but it’s okay if you don’t.
-Still, most people think this is the best one so...
+Yes.
+Most people think this is the best one so...